carpentries-incubator/python-packaging-publishing/episodes/03-packaging-installing.md

 ~~~
 {: .language-python}

-### Exercise
+> ## Exercise

-Try incorporating a module for air vehicles and a function that checks if an air vehicle is also a water vehicles (e.g. hovercraft)
+> Add a module for air vehicles with a function that checks if an air vehicle is also a water vehicles (e.g. hovercraft)
+>
+{: .challenge}

 ## SetupTools